itatsmove/smovechallenge/challenges/availability.md

 Use the endpoint to build whatever you'd like, be it a simple front end to make bookings, an analysis tool, or even some visualisations.
 Feel free to use any language/framework you'd like, but make sure it's easy for us to build!

-**When you're done, [Email us](mailto:hr@smove.sg) with either a link to your repo or your zipped solution, including your source code and any generated output (e.g. visualisations, reports, etc.)**

 ### Endpoint
 ```
 GET https://challenge.smove.sg/availability?startTime=[startTime]&endTime=[endTime]